Bernoulli’s Principle: Equation, Derivation, Applications

 • It is seen that whenever two boats are moving in parallel motion in the same direction, the air and water movement gets gradually fast as compared to the boats carrying opposite sides.

-• Bernoulli’s principle states that the force between the two boats gets decreases, which pulls the boat to each other due to the change in pressure.
+• Bernoulli’s principle states that the force between the two boats gets decreases, which pulls the boat to each other due to the change in the pressure.

 Atomizer